 For an injured bicyclist to recover damages, they must be able to show that actual harm occurred and that the collision they experienced was the direct cause of those injuries.
 If there are no damages after a crash, a bike rider would not be entitled to any recovery.

 An injured victim may still be able to recover monetary damages from an accident even when they were partially responsible.
 Florida Statutes §768.71 allows an injured person to seek recovery from another even if they partially contributed to their own injuries.
-Under Florida state law, however, a court would reduce the amount awarded by the percentage the injury victim was at fault.
+Under Florida state law, however, a court would reduce the amount awarded by the percentage the injury victim was at fault, up to 50%.
+If they are found to be 51% or more at fault, they are barred from recovery entirely.

 For example, if a bike rider was 30 percent responsible or an accident, they will only be able to receive compensation for 70 percent of their damages at most.
 Skilled legal counsel could help injured victims evaluate their fault in the collision and determine their recoverable compensation.